Intended parents commonly turn to egg or sperm donations to create a viable embryo for implantation.

-Raising a donor-conceived child can seem challenging, but fortunately, there are many tools available to parents today for ensuring a donor-conceived child is raised with a healthy knowledge of their biological history.
+Raising a donor-conceived child may seem challenging, but fortunately, you can use helpful tools to ensure a donor-conceived child can learn about their biological history.

 Anonymous vs. Identified Donors

 Raising a donor-conceived child is heavily dependent upon the kind of donor used: an anonymous or identified one.

 It’s typically much easier to use an anonymous donor through a gamete bank than it is to use an identified one — but, as an intended parent, you should seriously consider the challenges of an anonymous donor before moving forward with that choice.

 As a donor-conceived child grows up, they will (like all children) be curious about where they came from.
 However, if they were conceived via an anonymous donation, they won’t have any answers to these questions.
 That’s why it’s highly recommended that intended parents select an identified donor, as that will at least give them some information they can provide to their child about their donor parent.